opensearch-project/project-website/_posts/2024-02-15-OpenSearchs-2023-Wrapped.md

 date: 2024-02-14
 categories:
   - community
-meta_keywords: OpenSearch 2023, year in review, new in opensearch, observability features, 2023 recap, 2024 plan
+meta_keywords: OpenSearch Project year in review, OpenSearch user experience, OpenSearch Project roadmap
-meta_description: OpenSearch had a great year in 2023!
-Lets take a look over what released last year.
-Afterwards we will take a look over what is currently planned for OpenSearch in 2024.
+meta_description: Discover how the OpenSearch Project plans to collaborate, innovate, and drive the project forward in 2024 while taking a look back project growth and releases in 2023.
 excerpt: You did it!
 You have all helped the OpenSearch Project to have a phenomenal year.
 Let’s take a look at what we accomplished together in 2023, because it was truly something special.
 opensearchAssistant: VTiJtGI2Sr4
 ---